microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 }
  ```

-## Initilize Enums.
+## Initialize Enums.

-To ensure all Enum's are initialized correctly starting at 0, .NET gives you a tidy shortcut to automatically initilize the enum by just adding the first (starter) value.
+To ensure all Enum's are initialized correctly starting at 0, .NET gives you a tidy shortcut to automatically initialize the enum by just adding the first (starter) value.

 > E.G. Value 1 = 0  (Remaining values are not required)